splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

     *   - ``SPLUNK_LISTEN_INTERFACE``
         - The network interface the agent receivers listen on.
         - Optional.
-Only added if passed to MsiExec command.
+Only added if passed to msiexec command.

     *   - ``SPLUNK_MEMORY_LIMIT_MIB``
         - Use it to set the memory limit for the ``memory_limiter`` processor.
         - Optional.
-Only added if passed to MsiExec command.
+Only added if passed to msiexec command.

     *   - ``SPLUNK_MEMORY_TOTAL_MIB``
         - Total memory in MiB to allocate to the Collector
         - Optional.
-Only added if passed to MsiExec command.
+Only added if passed to msiexec command.

     *   - ``SPLUNK_REALM``
         - Your Splunk realm.